tig/mcec/README.md

 * `MCEController.commands` includes common Windows Media Center commands.
 It can easily be extended to suit your needs.
 * Supports running multiple instances.
 * TCP/IP port can be changed in Settings.
+* COM port and settings can be changed in Settings.
 * Runs minimzed as a taskbar icon by default.
 This can be changed in Settings...

 ## Support